geobro1992/geobro1992.github.io/_cats/poetry-corner.md

 A mountain of rice\
 A nice blend of spice\
 A proverbial poppadom paradise\
-I won’t sacrifice\
+Save your advice, I'm not willing to sacrifice\
 Coz I’m a consummate curry consumer

 Vindaloo joins the queue\
 My stomach must be black and blue\
 The heat clouds up my field of view\
-If I pull through, count me a reborn Hindu\
+If I pull through, count me a reborn Hindu
-Coz I’m a consummate curry consumer

 A Bangalori Tandoori\
 Steeped in garam masala and glory\